 At Southwest Baptist University we strive to partner with you and your family to make your Southwest Baptist University education a reality.
-Financial support, which the school receives from the Missouri Baptist Convention, the Bolivar community, alumni, and other sources, enables the institution to keep expenses for the student below that of most private, higher education institutions.
-The University reserves the right to adjust or revise the charges at any time during the year.
+Financial support, from the Missouri Baptist Convention, the Bolivar community, alumni, and other sources, enables the institution to keep our students' costs below that of most private, higher education institutions.
 Students are encouraged to keep their personal finances within moderate limits.
-The student should also budget for personal and transportation expenses as well as reasonable amounts for clothing, entertainment, and incidental expenses.
-All students, whether on or off campus, need to have adequate health insurance.
-Insurance may be purchased through the University if the student does not have health insurance otherwise.
+Students should budget for personal and transportation expenses as well as reasonable amounts for clothing, entertainment, and incidental expenses.

 The University does not provide banking services on campus.
-There are several banks in Bolivar, all of which provide for personal accounts.
-Brochures for these accounts can be found at the Cashiers' window in the foyer of the Sells Administration Building.
+The Bolivar community offers several banks, all of which provide for personal accounts.
 An ATM is available on campus for the convenience of our students.
 All students working for the University will be paid by direct deposit.
-Therefore, for this purpose, student employees of the University must have an active checking or savings account on which their names show as one of the owners of the account.
+Therefore, for this purpose, each student employee of the University must have an active checking or savings account on which his or her name is shown as one of the owners of the account.